fermyon/bartholomew/content/index.md

+title = "Welcome to Bartholomew, the Micro-CMS for Wagi"
+---
 # Welcome to Bartholomew

 It might be hard to spell, but fortunately you won't have to spell it that often.